James S. Snyder

-James S. Snyder is executive chairman of the Jerusalem Foundation.
-An art historian and museum director, Snyder is director emeritus of the Israel Museum in Jerusalem and a senior fellow at the Middle East Initiative at the Harvard Kennedy School.
+James Stewart Snyder is an American art historian and museum director.
+He is director emeritus of the Israel Museum in Jerusalem and a senior fellow at the Middle East Initiative at the Harvard Kennedy School.
+He was executive chairman of the Jerusalem Foundation.
+In 2023, Snyder was named director of the Jewish Museum in New York.

-He is not to be confused with James Snyder (art historian) (1928–1990), the Northern Renaissance specialist.

-Career
+Biography

-Born in Pittsburgh, Pennsylvania, Snyder is a graduate of Harvard University and a Loeb Fellow of Harvard's Graduate School of Design.
+James Snyder was born in a small town south of Pittsburgh, Pennsylvania.
+He is a graduate of Harvard University, where he studied literature and art history, and a Loeb Fellow of Harvard's Graduate School of Design.
 He holds an honorary doctorate of humane letters from Hebrew Union College.
+He is married to Tina Davis, a graphic artist and designer, and they have two children, Lily, a director at Alexander Gray Associates, and Daniel, a horticulturist in New York City.

+Art career

 Snyder held a number of positions at The Museum of Modern Art, New York, culminating as Deputy Director from 1986 to 1996.
 At MoMA, Snyder oversaw the $60-million, 350,000-square-foot expansion of the Museum in 1984 and had significant organizational responsibility in such international loan exhibitions as Pablo Picasso: A Retrospective (1980) and Henri Matisse: A Retrospective (1992).

 Snyder served as the Anne and Jerome Fisher Director of the Israel Museum from 1997 through 2016 and then as International President for an additional two-year term through 2018.
 As director, Snyder led the Museum through a dramatic period of growth, doubling its annual attendance to nearly one million visitors and increased its endowment to $200 million.
 Snyder also conceived and realized a series of initiatives to upgrade and enhance the experience of art and architecture across the Museum's 20-acre campus, culminating in a comprehensive $100-million, 300,000-square-foot expansion by James Carpenter Design Associates and Efrat-Kowalsky Architects.